videojs/videojs-errors/README.md

 npm install videojs-errors
 ```

-Them import in your JavaScript
+Then import in your JavaScript
 ```js
 import videojs from 'video.js';
 import 'videojs-errors';